Shoulder Impingement Exercises

 Impingement Syndrome

 During normal activities of daily living, your rotator cuff becomes compressed and stretched.
 This typically does not result in any pain.
 However, several factors contribute to excessive compression and pain.
-Thankfully, the majority of these factors are modifiable through exercise.
-In fact, research shows exercise is at least equally effective or better than medications, injections, and surgery.

 Exercise Proven to Help Many Types of Shoulder Pain

-Exercise addresses many of the modifiable risk factors that contribute to shoulder impingement.
-Stretching increases the available space between your shoulder blade and upper arm.
-This alleviates compression of your rotator cuff, bursa, and biceps tendon.
 Strengthening exercises that target your rotator cuff and shoulder blade muscles also increase the available space.
 Exercising with an appropriate load strengthens the tendons which further reduces pain.
 There is no one-size-fits-all exercise approach for shoulder impingement.
-The following exercises are only examples that may be included in an individualized rehab program.
+The following exercises are some examples that may be included in an individualized rehab program.

-Stretching Exercises for Shoulder Impingement
+Easy Stretching Exercises for Shoulder Impingement

 Stretching your shoulder is an important part of any shoulder rehab program.
-In particular, exercises targeting mobility of your pectoralis minor muscle, thoracic spine, and posterior shoulder are important.
+In particular, exercises targeting the mobility of your pectoralis minor muscle, thoracic spine, and posterior shoulder are important.

 Increasing the length of your pectoralis minor pulls your shoulder blade back.
 This improves posture and increases the available space for your rotator cuff.
 Improving extension of your thoracic spine improves posture and overhead shoulder mobility.
 Stretching the back of your shoulder creates greater space for any compressed soft tissues.
-For the best results perform stretching exercises daily.
+To get the best results perform stretching exercises daily.

-Rotator Cuff Exercises for Shoulder Impingement
+Top Rotator Cuff Exercises for Shoulder Impingement

 The primary job of your rotator cuff is to center the ball of your arm bone (humerus) in the socket of your shoulder blade.
 Weakness of your rotator cuff causes the ball to migrate upwards into the bone above it leading to impingement.
-Once your shoulder becomes painful, your rotator cuff muscles shut down leading to a vicious cycle of more pain and weakness.
+Once your shoulder becomes painful, your rotator cuff muscles shut down leading to a vicious cycle of pain and weakness.

-Shoulder Blade Exercises for Impingement
+Simple Shoulder Blade Exercises for Impingement

 Get Help From Your Physical Therapist

-Shoulder impingement is a common disorder in athletes, weekend warriors, and sedentary adults.
+Shoulder impingement is common in athletes, weekend warriors, and sedentary adults.
 Exercise is the first line of treatment and in most cases, very successful.
 Your shoulder complex is composed of several joints and many intricate muscles.
 Therefore, recovery is often slow at first.
 However, if you stick to your exercise program expect a full recovery in 3 to 4 months.

 Free Report